Morag renovating the studio with the help of Jack and Mia, two of our grandchildren.

 Our opening concert was given by the Lunatraktors, an amazing local duo who perform a fantastic variation on the folk theme with body percussion, tap dance, overtone singing and physical theatre to rediscover folk music as a queer space of personal and political transformation.
 They have performed here twice more since then and Claire has run a singing workshops while Carli curated an art exhibition for the Power of Women week.

 The very next day, Morag ran into Pete Doherty down at the local Farmers’ Market and amazingly he offered to do a gig for us the following night.
 You may wonder how we got an audience at such a short notice, but in fact Peter only needed to mention it on his Twitter feed and we were booked out, with some people travelling the length of the country to see him.
 He performed with some members of his current group Puta Madre and they were brilliant.
-Pete has been a regular visitor since and has performed for us twice more.
+Peter has been a regular visitor since and has performed for us four times more.

 Next up were the Kellet Gut Shantymen who have also become regular guests.
 Taking from their performance go to the RNLI and we have had several other charity concerts here with beneficiaries including Crisis, Oasis and GRASS.

 This year we have been lucky enough to attract an amazing collection of artists.
 In addition to repeat performances by all those mentioned above we have had several nationally known figures.
 We were honoured to host a fantastic evening with Martin Carthy with floor spots from Morag, Lunatraktors and JAKL.
 We have also welcomed Jez Hellard, Tim Eady, Frank McLaughlin and Stewart Hardy, and finally Hector Gilchrist and Sue Graves.

 Other artists who have played here in our fist nine months include Sally Ironmonger and Brian Carter, Gaddzukes, Nunhead Folk Circle, Helen North, Brown Boots, Lizzie and Hamish Bell and Hook, Line and Sinker.